WilhelmK109/math-magicians/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me this opportunity.
+I would like to thank Ankit Kushwaha for contributing to the testing of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>